thecapacity/project-starter/README.md

 We use `project-starter` as the worker name but you should change this and also if you use environments to deploy then you may need to name them; e.g. wrangler will append `-<env>` name to the worker name but if you want versions to all use the same worker / app then you shoudl overwrite this setting.

+One thing to flag: when adopting this template, do a find-replace of "project-starter" → your project name in both package.json and wrangler.jsonc.
+The DB name in scripts follows the same name as the worker.

 ## Structure

 ```